 Lead Investors

-To reach its level of success so quickly, Discord has been the subject of several funding rounds throughout the years, with each round raking in millions and helping Discord reach an organization valuation of more than $15 billion.
+To achieve its level of success so swiftly, Discord has undergone multiple financing rounds over the years, with each round accumulating millions and aiding Discord in attaining an organizational valuation of over $15 billion.

-With each of these investments, the investors can acquire a large (or small) share of ownership over Discord.
+With each of these investments, the investors can acquire a substantial (or minor) share of ownership over Discord.

 Here are all the investors leading those funding rounds: